Nikon D5300 vs Panasonic G7

 Review summary: Nikon D5300 vs Panasonic G7

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5300 and the Panasonic G7?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D5300: